[ Printer Friendly Version ] [ Report Abuse ]

 "Could you come here for a minute, please?"

-"Sure," Dezzy said, walking out to join her two sisters.
+"Sure," Dezzy said, walking out to join her two sisters, who stood waiting for her in the corridor.
 "What do you need?"

-"After talking with Clara, I think it would be alright for you and this Godric fellow to be friends," Addie said.
+"After talking with Clara, I think it would be all right for you and this Godric fellow to be friends," Addie said, unable to keep herself from sighing.

 "Really?"
-Dezzy cried.
+Dezzy cried, shocked.
 Addie nodded.
 "Oh, thank you, thank you, thank you!"
-Dezzy hugged each of her sisters, a smile on her face.
+Dezzy hugged each of her sisters, a large smile on her face.

 "But you have to tell us before you go and see him.
-Otherwise we won't know where you are, and Bea and Ettie will start to imagine various scenarios in which you and Godric run off together and end up married with eight children."
+Otherwise we won't know where you are, and Bea and Ettie will start to imagine various scenarios in which you and Godric run off together and end up married with eight children," Addie warned, trying to maintain some pretense of being the stern eldest sibling.

 "I promise to let you know before I go anywhere or have eight children with anyone," Dezzy said as seriously as she could, fighting to keep another grin from breaking out across her face.